jbaonl/MSc-Thesis/README.md

 NOTES:
 - an open-meteo API key is preferred to run the download_data.ipynb notebook which can be acquired by [mailing the open-meteo repo owners](https://github.com/open-meteo/open-meteo?tab=readme-ov-file#support), or utilizing their publicly available API (rate limited).
 - file may need to be adjusted, please change the paths accordingly on your machine.
-- see notebook for additional instructions and all_code/snellius_scripts/example_template.ipynb for Snellius setup
+- see notebook for additional instructions (DOWNLOAD: ) and all_code/snellius_scripts/example_template.ipynb for Snellius setup

 From all_code folder: